chrMongeau/repec-twitter/README.md

 * Features: "Include search?" and "Group edges by direction?"
 * Hover behavior: Dim;
 * Group selector: field;
-* Image attribute: XXX;
+* Image attribute: pic;
-* XXX
+* Description, long description, etc.

-Finally, some tweaks were done on XXX:
+Finally, some tweaks were done for a better visualization.

-* XXX
-* XXX

 ### Where is the data?

-The weighted network is available here XXX.

 Initially I though about sharing the data from Twitter and RePEC, but I reconsidered this idea because I don't feel confortable in sharing personal